Vivianite: Geological setting

-Vivianite is a secondary mineral found in a number of geologic environments: the oxidation zone of metal ore deposits, in granite pegmatites containing phosphate minerals, in clays and glauconitic sediments, and in recent alluvial deposits replacing organic material such as peat, lignite, bog iron ores and forest soils (All).
+Vivianite is a secondary mineral found in a number of geologic environments: the oxidation zone of metal ore deposits, in granite pegmatites containing phosphate minerals, in clays and glauconitic sediments, and in recent alluvial deposits replacing organic material such as peat, lignite, bog iron ores and forest soils (all).
 Bones and teeth buried in peat bogs are sometimes replaced by vivianite.
 Some authors say that it is particularly associated with gossan, but this is disputed by Petrov.

 Associated minerals include metavivianite, ludlamite, pyrite, siderite and pyrrhotite.

 Hydrothermal veins produce the best crystal specimens with the classic gemmy green color.

 The type locality is Wheal Kind (Wheal Kine), West Wheal Kitty group, St Agnes, St Agnes District, Cornwall, England.

-Oxidation
+Photo-oxidation

 Oxidation of vivianite is an internal process; no oxygen or water enters or leaves the mineral from the outside.
 A visible light photon knocks a proton out of a water molecule, leaving a hydroxide ion (OH−).
 In turn, a divalent iron Fe2+ loses an electron to become Fe3+, i.e., it is oxidized and balances the charge.
 This process starts when visible light falls on the vivianite, and it can occur within a few minutes, drastically changing the color of the mineral.
-Eventually, the vivianite changes to a new species, metavivianite Fe2+2Fe3+(PO4)2(OH)·(H2O)7, which usually occurs as paramorphs after vivianite.
+Eventually, the vivianite changes to a new species, metavivianite Fe2+2Fe3+(PO4)2(OH)·7H2O, which usually occurs as paramorphs after vivianite.

 Pigment

-Vivianite was known as a pigment since Roman times, but its use in oil painting was rather limited.
-It has been found in Vermeer's The Procuress in the blue-grey parts of the carpet in the foreground.
+As pigment, vivianite is known as "blue ochre" and has been used since Roman times, though its use in oil painting was somewhat limited.
+It saw some use in wall paintings and polychromy of medieval Germany and England, as well as Baroque and Rococo Austria and Germany.
+Most notably, spectroscopic analysis has determined its use in the Baroque art of the Dutch Golden Age, particularly the work of Aelbert Cuyp.
+It has been found in Vermeer's The Procuress in the blue-grey parts of the carpet in the foreground, and is prominent in the foliage of Rembrandt's Susanna (1636), an early predecessor to his Susanna and the Elders.
+Vivianite paints pose some problems to art conservators due to its susceptibility to blanching, which produces a hazy look to the work, and further oxidation producing the yellow-brown metavivianite, which can alter the hue and temperature of the composition considerably.